Before You Enter

 Can I upload one painting and enter it in multiple categories?

 Yes, you can.
-However, each category distinction is considered a new submission, so if you want to enter it in three different categories, you must purchase three credits and enter it three times.
+However, each category distinction is considered a new submission, so if you want to enter it in three different categories, you will be required to pay for it three times.

 Can I submit a painting of a photo my friend took?